magnacore/ViperOS/configurations/home/anaconda3/envs/util/share/doc/yt_dlp/README.txt

                                     order.
 E.g. "-I 1:3,7,-5::2" used on a playlist of size 15 will download the videos at index 1,2,3,7,11,13,15
-    --min-filesize SIZE             Abort download if filesize is smaller than SIZE, e.g. 50k or 44.6M
+    --min-filesize SIZE             Do not download any videos smaller than SIZE, e.g. 50k or 44.6M
-    --max-filesize SIZE             Abort download if filesize if larger than SIZE, e.g. 50k or 44.6M
+    --max-filesize SIZE             Do not download any videos larger than SIZE, e.g. 50k or 44.6M
     --date DATE                     Download only videos uploaded on this date.
                                     The date can be "YYYYMMDD" or in the format [now|today|yesterday][-